tristantao/kaggle_survivor/writeup.md

 If statements allow people to let programs make decisions.
 ```

-######We've now achieved the following:
-- [x] Provided inference on the missing age entries.

 At this point, we have accomplished the following:
 - [x] load the data we intend to work with.
 - [x] did some preliminary exploration into the data.
-- [x] cleaned the data
+- [x] cleaned the data by converting the Sex variable to (0/1) and made inferences on the missing age entries

-We now begin the following:
+Part of curating the data is also to do the following:
-- [] Creating additional variables which may improve the accuracy of our model.
+- [] Creating additional variables which may improve the accuracy of our model.<br />

+By creating new variables we may be able to predict the survival of the passengers even more closely.
+This tutorial specifically includes three variables which we found improved our model the most.

 #####Variable 1: Child.
 This additional variable choice stems from the fact that we suspect that being a child might affect the survival rate of a passanger.